Federated Stochastic Gradient Langevin Dynamics

 Denoting by $\nabla \log p ( \x^{(m)} | \theta_t ) = \sum_{x\in \x^{(m)}} \nabla \log p ( x | \theta_t )$ the gradient of the log-likelihood with respect to a minibatch $\x^{(m)}$ of size $m$, SGLD draws samples from the target distribution using a stochastic gradient update of the form

 in which $h_t$ is the step size, $\eta_t$ is a noise variable sampled from $\mathcal{N}(0,h_t I)$ and where

-The step size is annealed according to a schedule satisfying $\sum_{t=1}^\infty h_t = \infty$ and $\sum_{t=1}^\infty h_t^2 < \infty$.
+In theory, step size is annealed according to a schedule satisfying $\sum_{t=1}^\infty h_t = \infty$ and $\sum_{t=1}^\infty h_t^2 < \infty$.
 Note that as $h_t \rightarrow 0$, the Metropolis-Hastings acceptance rate goes asymptotically to one and thus, the accept-reject step is typically ignored in SGLD.
-While a proper annealing schedule yields an asymptotically exact algorithm, constant step sizes are often used in practice.
+While a proper annealing schedule yields an asymptotically exact algorithm, constant step sizes are commonly used in practice.